chrsow/SolTrack/README.md

 # [+] The program MemoSq4gqABAXKb96qnH8TysNcWxMyWCqXgDLGmfcHr on devnet is deployed by: tyeraeulberg
 ```
-As you can see, we have obtained the developer of the Memo program is "tyeraeulberg" who is one of the engineers of Solana.
+As you can see, we have obtained the developer of the Memo program which is "tyeraeulberg" who is one of the Solana's engineers.

 ## Background

 At the fundamental level, Solana programs are just variantion of eEBPF programs which are compiled from the Rust compiler.
-By default, the programs contain paths which also contains username of the machine you used to compile it.
-There were efforts like [this pre-RFC](https://github.com/rust-lang/rfcs/pull/3127) to remove the username by default, but it is not implemented at the moment.
+By default, the programs contain paths which also contain the username of the machine you used to compile it.
+There were efforts like [this pre-RFC](https://github.com/rust-lang/rfcs/pull/3127) to remove the username by default, but it is not being implemented at the moment.
 The following is an example that the home directory and username are leaked in a compiled program.

 ```bash
 $ strings your-compiled-program.so